Registry cleaner: Registry damage

 Some Registry cleaners make no distinction as to the severity of the errors, and many that do may erroneously categorize errors as "critical" with little basis to support it.
 Removing or changing certain Registry data can prevent the system from starting, or cause application errors and crashes.

 It is not always possible for a third-party program to know whether any particular key is invalid or redundant.
 A poorly designed Registry cleaner may not be equipped to know for sure whether a key is still being used by Windows or what detrimental effects removing it may have.
-This may lead to loss of functionality and/or system instability, as well as application compatibility updates from Microsoft to block problematic Registry cleaners.
+This may lead to loss of functionality and/or system instability, As well as application compatibility updates from Microsoft to block problematic Registry cleaners.
 The Windows Installer CleanUp Utility was a Microsoft-supported utility for addressing Windows Installer related issues.

+The use of any registry cleaner can be detrimental to a machine, and there is never a good reason to ‘clean’ a registry.
+It is not a source of load or lag on a system in any way and can lead to additional problems such as software not working or even Windows failing to work, if a registry backup has not been performed.

 Malware payloads

 Registry cleaners have been used as a vehicle by a number of trojan applications to install malware, typically through social engineering attacks that use website pop-up ads or free downloads that falsely report problems that can be "rectified" by purchasing or downloading a Registry cleaner.
 The worst of the breed are products that advertise and encourage a "free" Registry scan; however, the user typically finds the product has to be purchased for a substantial sum, before it will effect any of the anticipated "repairs".
 The rogue security software "WinFixer" including Registry cleaners has been ranked as one of the most prevalent pieces of malware currently in circulation.